eb17/mypointnetworkflow/README.md

  pip3 install *package*
 ```

-### Usage
-To train a model to classify point clouds sampled from 3D shapes:

-    python train.py

-Log files and network parameters will be saved to `log` folder in default.
-Point clouds of <a href="http://modelnet.cs.princeton.edu/" target="_blank">ModelNet40</a> models in HDF5 files will be automatically downloaded (416MB) to the data folder.
-Each point cloud contains 2048 points uniformly sampled from a shape surface.
-Each cloud is zero-mean and normalized into an unit sphere.
-There are also text files in `data/modelnet40_ply_hdf5_2048` specifying the ids of shapes in h5 files.

-To see HELP for the training script:

-    python train.py -h

 ### License
-Our code is released under MIT License (see LICENSE file for details).
+The code is released under MIT License (see LICENSE file for details), unless other restrictions prohibit it.